ImmigrationSolution Services

 Supporting DACA Recipients

 Deferred Action for Childhood Arrivals (DACA) provides temporary relief from deportation and work authorization for eligible individuals who came to the United States as children.
-At SoCal Immigration Services, we help DACA recipients and first-time applicants prepare their applications accurately and completely.
+At SoCal Immigration Services, we help current DACA recipients prepare renewal records accurately and organize first-time request records only under the current USCIS court-limited posture.

 Important DACA Information